Sakthivel3164/PharmEasy-Automation/README.md

 # PharmEasy-Automation

-# code is in master branch.
+# Code is in master branch.
 So switch from main to master

 PharmEasy Website Automation Project